 Councils play an important role in PTA.
 They provide support and assistance to PTA units within their areas and are a valuable source of guidance and information.
 A council provides the units within a city, county or area an opportunity for cooperation in promoting their common interests and discussion regarding their common issues.
 It coordinates the work of the member units with other agencies or organizations in the area working for children and youth.

 The council is the first line of defense, support and assistance to local units within its jurisdiction.
 It is one of the most important sources of guidance and information available in the chain of communication to local units, which work directly for and with the children and youth in their schools.
-When a PTA/PTSA unit shows signs of weakness or trouble, for whatever reason, the council is in the best position to recognize this condition and call for assistance from Thirty-Third District PTA.
+When a PTA/PTSA unit shows signs of weakness or trouble, for whatever reason, the council is in the best position to recognize this condition and call for assistance from First District PTA.
 A council, alert to the condition of each of its units, has often sent the SOS that brought knowledgeable PTA first-aid treatment to sustain and revive a faltering local unit.
 A great plus for the PTA structure is that there is always someone to ask for help.

 The California State PTA establishes councils in counties, cities or other areas designated by its Board of Managers.
 Local PTAs within a council’s boundaries are eligible to become members of the council.
 Each local PTA is represented by delegates who officially represent their unit on the voting body of the council.